« Wireless security - don't get caught out | A few tips to improve SEO »

 Intellectual property

 It's really important to understand whether a business needs to establish technical IP.
 Contracts and specifications need to be clear.
 Are the agency developing a product that the customer will own?
 Or will they have a perpetual license, or an ongoing licensing cost?
 Are they building something, adapting Open Source or customising a proprietary white-label product?
-We've seen an agency turn around (after billing for the full project build) and when asked to clarify an unclear contract, they said "you have a perpetual non-transferable license".
+I've seen an agency turn around (after billing for the full project build) and when asked to clarify an unclear contract, they said "you have a perpetual non-transferable license".
 In short: customer has no technical IP and doesn't even own the product they thought they bought, investors flee to hills.

 Even if the project is being built for ownership of the customer, is it being built to run on a proprietary framework?
 Are they offering escrow on the source of that framework in the event of the agency's liquidation (& could it realistically be managed if that happened)?
 Is the software being built using Microsoft servers or software, which will introduce additional licensing cost if hosting providers are changed?